aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/get-warnings-while-loading-excel-file/_index.md

 ## **Get Warnings while Loading Excel File**

 The following sample code explains how to get warnings while loading an Excel file.
-The code loads the [sample excel file](sampleDuplicateDefinedName.xlsx) which throws a [**DuplicateDefinedName**](https://reference.aspose.com/cells/javascript-cpp/warningtype) warning on loading.
+The code loads the [sample Excel file](sampleDuplicateDefinedName.xlsx) which throws a [**DuplicateDefinedName**](https://reference.aspose.com/cells/javascript-cpp/warningtype) warning on loading.
 This warning is then caught by the [**IWarningCallback.warning(WarningInfo)**](https://reference.aspose.com/cells/javascript-cpp/iwarningcallback/#warning-warninginfo-) method that prints the warning messages on the console.
-The code then saves the workbook as [output excel file](outputDuplicateDefinedName.xlsx).
-If you open the sample excel file in Microsoft Excel, it will also display this warning as shown in this screenshot.
-Please also check the console output of the code given below for more understanding.
+The code then saves the workbook as the [output Excel file](outputDuplicateDefinedName.xlsx).
+If you open the sample Excel file in Microsoft Excel, it will also display this warning, as shown in the screenshot.
+Please also check the console output of the code shown below for better understanding.

 ![todo:image_alt_text](get-warnings-while-loading-excel-file_1.png)